USF Digital Accessibility Training Program

 • Review and correct captions on recorded lecture and video content using Panopto, ensuring all students have equal access to audio and video materials.

-• Develop and execute a personal remediation plan for their highest-priority courses, and know where to turn at USF when they encounter accessibility challenges they can't resolve on their own.
+• Develop awareness where to turn at USF when they encounter accessibility challenges they can't resolve on their own.

 Register for training »